JupiterOne-Archives/docs-old/guides/insights-dashboards.md

    ![insights](../assets/insights.png)

-1. Expand the left sidebar by hitting the ‘>’ carrot
+1. Expand the left sidebar by clicking the ‘>’ carrot .

-1. Hit the **Add** button’ + choose whether you want a personal or team board
+1. Hit the **Add** button’ + choose whether you want a personal or team board.

 1. Click **Start Adding Charts**.
 This will open up the **Add Chart** workflow where you can customize the details of your query/chart, which include, but aren't limited to:

-   - type of visual chart, e.g., number, pie, line, bar, etc.
+   - type of visual chart, such as number, pie, line, bar.
    - the chart’s query or queries
    - formatting options

      ![custom-board](../assets/custom-board.gif)

+For more information about custom Insights dashboards, [watch this video](https://try.jupiterone.com/blog/how-to-create-customized-dashboards).

 ### Additional support documentation/resources for writing queries: